nick-ducker/T2A1/README.md

   If PCI compliance is the goal, then heavy reference to the documentation will be needed to ensure that the overall system is safe from being compromised.
 This looks like ensuring that the system is firewalled properly from any external source, and from internal sources also.
 SSL is an absolute must in this case as users will be sending credit card details between their client and your server.
 Encryption of these details if they are being stored is also mandatory.
 Regular testing and updating must also be a part of the strategy, as risks change and the system ages.

+  A marketplace app is likely to use session cookies in order to store the user state on a clients browser.
+This allows us easier way to create things like Cart funtionality and negates the need to reauthorise the user every time they visit a new page.
+However, this does create a security concern.
+These session cookies, if discovered by an attacker can lead to the session being "hijacked", with the attacker impersonating a valid users browser.

+  Having an SSL certificate and forcing the application to use HTTPS is a good start on how to keep attackers from intercepting a session token.
+Rails also has some great inbuilt security features for ensuring session fixation is impossible, such as resetting the session_id after each successful login.
+The Devise gem, a popular Rails gem for user login and management, incorporates many of these features by default.

+  It should be said that cookies should not be used by our marketplace application to store any sensitive data or "permanent" data.
+Session cookies are temporary in nature, and anything stored in them should also be fit the bill as temporary.

+  Lastly, the content on the marketplace should be monitored.
+A user should not be able to sell illegal goods through your marketplace and steps should be taken to try and identify and take down potential scams.
+This can be done using a web crawler that will alert an admin, or better yet, automate the process of removing potentially illegal content from the web application.

+  This should go hand in hand with a user policy, that if violated, will end up with the user being banned from the platform.
+Additionally, steps should be taken to increase awareness of other users around scams and ensuring they have some degree of trust in the seller.
+This can be potentially be acheived through a vouching system, where sellers with a good track record will get a rating, etc. Going hand in hand with this awareness, allowing users to report suspicious or illegal content can help fill in the gaps of a webcrawler, which might miss a more nuanced attempt at selling illegal products.

   <details>
     <summary>Resources</summary>